cmbi/bdb-web/bdb_web/pages/about.md

 </br>

 ### <a name="source"></a>Source code
-The source code for generating BDB files from PDB files is available [here][5].
+The source code for generating BDB files from PDB files is available on [GitHub][5].

 </br>